 So here’s what you have to do:

-1. Design and produce a publication about your frame of reference.
+2. Simultaneously, design and produce a publication also about your frame of reference.

 - Surface Series, Batia Sutter